jdeppe-pivotal/go-redis-benchmark/README.md

 ### Usage
     Usage of ./rbm:
       -bulk
             sadd and srem will be given multiple members to add/remove based on -y option -c int
             number of clients to use (default 50) -churn
-             delete entries immediately after creation by sadd benchmark -disable-flush
+            delete entries immediately after creation by sadd benchmark -flush
-             disable flush after each benchmark runs
+            flush after each benchmark runs (default true) -h string
-       -h string
             comma-separated host:port list (default "localhost:6379")
       -help
             help
       -i int
             iterations of the test to run - divided among clients (default 100000) -ignore-errors
             ignore errors from Redis calls
       -t string
-             benchmark to run: sadd, smembers, srem, del, pubsub, setOperations (default "sadd") -x int
+            benchmark to run: sadd, smembers, srem, del, pubsub, setOperations (default "setOperations") -x int
             variant 1 - test dependent.
               sadd: the range of sets to use
               srem: the range of sets to use
               smembers: the range of sets to use
               del: the range of sets to use
               pubsub: the number of subscribers and -c should be used for publishers (default 1) -y int
             variant 2 - test dependent.
               sadd: the range of random member names to add
               srem: the number of elements to add to each set
               smembers: the number of elements to add to each set
-               del: the number of entries to create in a set before deleting it (default 1)
+              del: the number of entries to create in a set before deleting it (default 1)``

 ### Commands supported